OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 Print | Save

+Document

+*   A. General Terms and Conditions for using the XING service
-1. Subject Matter
+    1. Subject and basis for using XING
-2. Registration, and Warrants and Representations at Registration
+    2. Conditions of use, conclusion of contract and warranties upon conclusion of contract
-3. Right of Cancellation for Consumers
+    3. Right of cancellation for consumers
-4. Obligations of the User
+    4. General obligations of the user and special provisions for using the social network
-5. Changes to the Services on XING Websites
+    5. Changes to services and contractual terms
-6. Termination of the agreement, Reimbursement of Advance Payments
+    6. Fees, billing, invoicing, payment terms
+    7. Term, termination of contract, sanctions, reimbursement of advance payments
-7. Responsibility for the User’s Content
+    8. Responsibility for the user’s content, data and/or other information, availability
-8. Customer Service/Support
     9. Liability of XING
-10. Indemnity
-11. Data Protection
+    10. Data protection
-12. Final Clauses
+    11. Applicable law, place of jurisdiction, miscellaneous
+*   B. Additional terms for using the events platform
+    1. Conditions of use, conclusion of contract and warranties upon conclusion of contract
+    2. Right of cancellation for consumers
+    3. Obligations of the user and special provisions for users
+    4. Fees, billing, invoicing, payment terms
+    5. Validity of the provisions of the General Terms and Conditions for using the XING service
+*   C. Additional terms for using the employer review platform
+    1. Obligations of the user and special provisions for users
+    2. Validity of the provisions of the General Terms and Conditions for using the XING service